yktoo/yktoo.com/content/blog/0211/index.en.md

 Halva (or halawa) and dates are the two most popular delicacies.
 Dates are offered in plain cardboard boxes:
 ![](img:4.bp.blogspot.com/-Z3GAix4qQrI/Us8JuQtJ_hI/AAAAAAAAbgo/hj91oBBmefs/s1600/dsc02251.picasaweb.jpg:a)

-We've tried once a local wine called //Shahrazade// in a restaurant.
+We've tried once a local wine called {{< fl "Shahrazade" >}} in a restaurant.
 The was was decent, but I failed to find it in a store as they sell nothing stronger than beer.
 Even duty-free stores at the airport offered anything but local wine.
 ![](img:1.bp.blogspot.com/-iHy5vHefrPo/Us8KXtYql7I/AAAAAAAAbj4/IHOXgJThQAc/s1600/dsc02332.picasaweb.jpg:a)

 Internet connection is quite slow here.
 Our hotel offered it for 15 Egyptian pounds (€ 1.60) per half-an-hour, so we preferred restaurants with free Wi-Fi.
 Most of the locals use such a forgotten thing as mobiles with push-buttons, however sometimes you see wealthier compatriots in suits and decent cars (like Hyundai) and even with tablets.